mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 ## The impact of tools, documentation and emerging technical processes - MERGE THIS WITH DESIGN PROCESSES BELOW

-This section looks in greater depth at the impact on learners of the tools and sugessted design patterns of the learning design explored in the previous chapter.
-It then progresses to explore some of the flexible design processes that emerge from the starting design.
+This section looks in greater depth at the impact on learners of the tools and sugested design patterns of the learning design explored in the previous chapter.
+It then progresses to explore some of the emerging and flexible design processes and tools that emerge from the starting design.

 #### Recap on the importance of tools in an informal setting - (ON AGENCY AND Authenticity)
 Above we explored Heathcote's understanding of the importance of authentic tools in the process MoE.

 ### Starting Tools and processes

 NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES

+The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
+As such, the observations on starting point and subsequent emergent resources are based on that period.
+See the previous chapter for a recap.

 #### Impact of Code Playgrounds and Phaser and a Javascript framework